ifireball/ansible-role-sudo/README.md

 #        tag: string | [ string ]
 ## specification command(s), mutiple values are concatenated with comma
 #        command: string | [ string ]
-## OPTIONAL: if set to True, file is removed from host
+## OPTIONAL: if set to true, file is removed from host
 #    disabled: bool

-# if set to True all files located in sudo configuration dropins directory not created by this role are renamed,
+# if set to true all files located in sudo configuration dropins directory not created by this role are renamed,
 # at least one of sudo__specs_rename_prefix and sudo__specs_rename_suffix must be set
-sudo__specs_rename_unmanaged: False
+sudo__specs_rename_unmanaged: false

 # prefix to prepend to filenames of files located in sudo configuration dropins directory not created by this role
 sudo__specs_rename_prefix: ''